 Preparing data sources

 In most cases you can register your database in the application without any preparation, by describing its properties in Open Data Source dialog, especially if you work with databases directly by FD or Interbase engines.

-But if you work with databases through the older solutions like ADO or BDE, it sometimes worths to define ODBC data sources or BDE aliases for your databases.
+But if you work with databases through the older solutions like ADO or BDE, it sometimes worth defining ODBC data sources or BDE aliases for your databases.

 To create or modify a BDE alias, you can use BDE Administrator utility from Windows Control Panel (if any) or choose the BDE Aliases module in Database Tour.